 Where is Phil Neville now?

-After a long, distinguished career which included six Premier League titles, Phil Neville retired from playing at the end of the 2012-13 season whilst playing for Everton.
+After a long, distinguished Premier League career, ex Manchester United defender Phil Neville retired from playing at the end of 2012-13 after eight seasons playing for Everton.

-When Louis van Gaal was appointed as the new Manchester United manager, Phil Neville was deemed surplus to requirements and started a new career working in the media.
+After Moyes was sacked and replaced with Louis van Gaal Neville was unfortunately deemed surplus to requirements and left the club to start a new career working in the media.

-Working predominantly for the BBC across their various football programmes as a pundit and match, Neville put a hold on his media work when he was appointed as assistant manager at Valencia.
+Working predominantly for the BBC across their various football programmes as well as Sky Sports as a pundit and match analyst, Neville had to put a hold on his media work when he was appointed as assistant manager at Spanish side Valencia in 2015.

-Working with his brother Gary who had been appointed as head coach, their Valencia side had a terrible run of results which ultimately led to the dismissal of the older Neville.
+Working with his brother Gary who had been appointed as head coach, their Valencia side endured a terrible run of results which ultimately led to the dismissal of the older Neville.

-Phil stayed on at the Spanish giants until the end of the season before leaving the club however he stayed on in Spain where his son plays for a local academy side that Neville also coaches at.
+Phil stayed on at the Spanish giants until the end of the season before leaving the club but he stayed on in Spain where his son was playing for a local academy side that Neville also coached at.

 Neville also has a daughter called Isabella who has been signed by a top modelling agency despite suffering from cerebral palsy.